nhsconnect/FHIR-CDS/pages/explore/api_get_questionnaire.md

 The interaction is performed by an HTTP GET command as shown:
 <div markdown="span" class="alert alert-success" role="alert">
 GET [baseUrl]/Questionnaire?_id=[id]</div>
 This search finds the Questionnaire resource with the given id (there can only be one resource for a given id).
+The search parameter <code class="highlighter-rouge">_id</code> refers to the logical id of the ServiceDefinition resource and can be used when the search context specifies the ServiceDefinition resource type.
+Further details relating to the <a href="https://www.hl7.org/fhir/stu3/search.html#id">_id search parameter</a> are available.

 <!--
 Add explanatory diagram here?